dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

     static rules for return statements, and dynamic semantics of return in asynchronous non-generators.
-  - Add rule that the use of expressions of type `void*` is restricted in the same way as expressions of type `void`.
+  - Add rule that the use of expressions of type `void*` is restricted in the same way as the use of expressions of type `void`.

 2020.04.30
   - Specify static analysis of `e1 == e2`.